atlassian-arm/docker-atlassian-bitbucket-server/README.md

 This Docker container makes it easy to get an instance of Bitbucket up and running.

+** NOTE: For backwards-compatibility, by default the image will start both Bitbucket and an embedded ElasticSearch.
+However this is not a recommended configuration, especially in a clustered environment, and has known issues with shutdown. instead, we recommend running a separate ElasticSearch instance (possibly in another Docker container); see below for instructions on connecting to an external ElasticSearch cluster. **

 ** If running this image in a production environment, we strongly recommend you run this image using a specific version tag instead of latest.
 This is because the image referenced by the latest tag changes often and we cannot guarantee